 The BINOM.INV function uses the following arguments:

-- Trials (required argument) – It is the number of Bernoulli trials.
+Trials (required argument) – This is the number of Bernoulli trials.
 That is, it is the number of independent trials that are to be done.
-Excel will truncate the value to an integer if we provide it in decimal.
+Excel will truncate the value to an integer if we provide it in decimal form.

-- Probability_s (required argument) – It is the probability of success in a single trial.
+Probability_s (required argument) – This is the probability of success in a single trial.

-- Alpha (required argument) – It is the probability of Cumulative Binomial distribution.
+Alpha (required argument) – This is the probability of Cumulative Binomial distribution.
 It should be between 0 and 1.

-To understand the uses of the BINOM.INV function, let us consider a few examples:
+To understand the uses of the BINOM.INV function, let’s consider a few examples:

 Suppose we are given the following data: